 Because this is a story about white characters in the 1850s, the small, local church plays a large role in their lives.
 The camera angle here shows us how the preacher occupies an elevated position, as leader of the community and decider of what’s right.

-Another thing to know about the milieu — cattle hustlers and cowboys like George looked down on farmers.
-When Mary Bee offers him marriage, trying to persuade him by telling her all about the spoils of her farm, George isn’t going to be impressed with her plans to plant pumpkins.
+Another thing to know about the milieu — cattle hustlers and cowboys like George looked down on farmers back then.
+(I saw this spelled out in the Lonesome Dove series.)
+When Mary Bee offers George marriage, trying to persuade him by telling her all about the spoils of her farm, George isn’t going to be impressed with her plans to plant pumpkins.

 Trees are symbolic of life.
 Mary Bee tells one of the women at some point that she really misses trees — there are none on the plains but out East, towns are full of them.
 When the audience sees a beautiful wooded landscape we know George has arrived at his destination.
 This is the 1850 equivalent of a suburban utopia.